Journey to Horseshoe Bend, opus 64 (2003)

 Kaarrerrai worlamparinyai! translated from Philipp Nicolai’s ‘Wachet auf’ by Carl and T.G.H.
 Strehlow, used by kind permission of Finke River Mission.

-Hart Cohen’s film, Cantata Journey, about the first performance of Journey to Horseshoe Bend at the Sydney Opera House and the involvement of the Ntaria Women’s Choir from Hermannsburg.
-Watch free on Vimeo: https://vimeo.com/user22641581.
+Hart Cohen’s 35 minute film, Cantata Journey, about the first performance of Journey to Horseshoe Bend at the Sydney Opera House and the involvement of the Ntaria Women’s Choir from Ntaria (or Hermannsburg).
+Photo above is from archival material about Ntaria used in the film.